-FTPS (also known as FTP Secure and FTP-SSL) is an extension to the commonly used File Transfer Protocol (FTP) that adds support for the Transport Layer Security (TLS) and the Secure Sockets Layer (SSL) cryptographic protocols.1
+FTPS (also known as FTP Secure and FTP-SSL) is an extension to the commonly used File Transfer Protocol (FTP) that adds support for the Transport Layer Security (TLS) cryptographic protocol (previously known as the Secure Sockets Layer – SSL).1

 Two separate methods were developed to invoke client security for use with FTP clients: Explicit or Implicit.
 The former method is a legacy compatible implementation where FTPS aware clients can invoke security with an FTPS aware server without breaking overall FTP functionality with non-FTPS aware clients.
 The latter method is an incompatible method that requires clients to be FTPS aware.
 WinSCP supports both methods.

 In explicit mode, a FTPS client must “explicitly request” security from a FTPS server and then step-up to a mutually agreed encryption method.
 If a client does not request security, the FTPS server can either allow the client to continue insecure or refuse/limit the connection.